Visiting Researchers and Postgraduate Students

 Virtual visiting PhD student scheme

-If you visit us virtually, in addition to being virtually supervised by a member of academic staff and having online access to the university’s student facilities (e.g., library), you will also be able to register for online PGR courses offered by the Department and Faculty (1 course per term, up to 3 courses per year), subject to courses running during your stay and availability of spaces on them.
+If you visit us virtually, in addition to being virtually supervised by a member of academic staff and having online access to the university’s student facilities (e.g., library), you will also be able to register for online postgraduate research (i.e. doctorate level) courses offered by the Department and Faculty (1 course per term, up to 3 courses per year), subject to courses running during your stay and availability of spaces on them.
 You will also be able to join online talks and workshops organised by the Department, when they are offered via this medium.
-The fees for this visitor scheme are the same as for in-person visiting PG student schemes detailed above.
+The fees for this visitor scheme are the same as for in-person visiting postgraduate student schemes detailed above.

 A virtual postgraduate visitor scheme is not available to postgraduate taught (Masters) students.